Coronation Street favourite ‘to return’ for iconic character’s exit

-Coronation Street star Helen Worth’s exist storyline will see the return of an old favourite character.
+Coronation Street star Helen Worth’s exit storyline will see the return of an old favourite character.

 Worth, 73, announced earlier this month that she was stepping down as Gail Platt after playing the role on the ITV soap since 1974.